-I won't go in too much depth here because my goal is to have another article which just focuses on this topic but for starters raw vegan food is food that has not been heated past 115F to 118F (there are varying opinions as to what degree really leaves the food raw so I provide a range for you.)
+For starters, raw vegan food is food that has not been heated past 115F to 118F (there are varying opinions as to what degree really leaves the food raw so I provide a range for you.)

 The idea is that food that stays "raw" and has not been cooked under high temperatures has more nutrients and active enzymes vs "dead" food which has been heated.
 Raw foodists believe that when food is heated past a certain temperature, the heat kills a lot of healthy stuff that we should be eating with the food.
-Makes sense, to me anyway.

 But, even if you're not into all of that raw vegan stuff ... having a dehydrator will open up a whole new world in your kitchen.
 You can make sooo many things such as this perfect raw vegan sun dried tomato wrap that I used to make these vegan wild rice and black beans burrito.
-Oh and this tasty simple raw vegan banana bread was also made using a dehydrator.
+Oh and this tasty simple raw vegan banana bread that was also made using a dehydrator.

 Eventually I will have more dehydrator recipes that include cookies, cakes, neatballs (meatballs but without the meat LOL), donuts, fruit leather rolls and so much more.

 Being able to make your own food is so beneficial because A. you save money and B. you know exactlyyy what's in your food.

 so what is a dehydrator?!